MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/identity-and-access-management.md

   - Decide what permissions are needed for SecOps.
   - Decide what permissions are needed for the landing zone owner.
   - Decide what permissions are needed for the application teams to deploy into the cluster.
-- Decide whether you need workload identities ([Azure AD pod identities](/azure/aks/use-azure-ad-pod-identity)).
+- Decide whether you need workload identities ([Azure AD workload identities](/azure/aks/workload-identity-overview)).
 They might be needed for Azure services like Azure Key Vault integration, Azure Cosmos DB, and others.

 ## Design recommendations